python/cpython/Doc/library/fcntl.rst

    If a mutable buffer is passed, then the behaviour is determined by the value of the *mutate_flag* parameter.

-   If it is false, the buffer's mutability is ignored and behaviour is as for a read-only buffer, except that the 1024 byte limit mentioned above is avoided -- so long as the buffer you pass is at least as long as what the operating system wants to put there, things should work.
+   If it is a falsey value, the buffer's mutability is ignored and behaviour is as for a read-only buffer, except that the 1024 byte limit mentioned above is avoided -- so long as the buffer you pass is at least as long as what the operating system wants to put there, things should work.

-   If *mutate_flag* is true (the default), then the buffer is (in effect) passed to the underlying :func:`ioctl` system call, the latter's return code is passed back to the calling Python, and the buffer's new contents reflect the action of the :func:`ioctl`.
+   If *mutate_flag* is a truthy value (the default), then the buffer is (in effect) passed to the underlying :func:`ioctl` system call, the latter's return code is passed back to the calling Python, and the buffer's new contents reflect the action of the :func:`ioctl`.
 This is a slight simplification, because if the